ErliPan/Yi-Home_Telegram_Bot_Interface/README.md

 ***
 ## Features
 + Motion detection
-> Works by monitoring the a tmp file that is created only when the camera detects a motion
+> Works by monitoring a tmp file that is created only when the camera detects a motion

 + Get a picture from the camera
 > Uses the snapshot.sh functionality to get a real time picture